 However, recent decisions by the UK government, including a controversial internal market bill that the government has admitted will break international law, have thrown this into question.

-Exchanges between UK and EU negotiators have become heated in recent weeks, with Boris Johnson saying the country will leave without a trade deal if a free trade agreement isn’t reached by 15 October.
+Exchanges between UK and EU negotiators have become heated in recent weeks, with Boris Johnson saying the country will leave without a trade deal if a free trade agreement isn’t reached.

 The MPC’s September minutes make reference to ‘recent Brexit developments’ weakening the pound and causing concerns in the market.
 But it doesn’t say it has dropped its assumption of a free trade deal, only that it will consider ‘economic issues relating to Brexit’ ahead of its November meeting.

 The November minutes reveal almost three quarters of businesses in the October Decision Maker Panel (DMP) had thought uncertainty was high or very high, a slight increase on the month and much higher than at the beginning of the year.
 COVID-19 was one of the top three sources of uncertainty for 80% of firms and Brexit for around a half of them.

 Before the pandemic, Brexit did drive the Bank to change interest rates.
 Just after the referendum, in August 2016, the base rate fell from 0.5% to 0.25%.
 It was the first time the rate had changed since March 2009.

 Since then, the rate was actually raised to 0.75%, where it stayed until March, although policymakers were still watching Brexit developments carefully.

 With EU trade talks still underway and more to come with other countries, Brexit could still have an impact on the economy.

 - Find out more: the trade deals being negotiated and how they’ll affect you